UTDNebula/website/docs/about/projects/overview.md

 ## Project Repositories

-Project Nebula has a few repositories for different purposes (all in the UTDNebula organization):
+Nebula Labs has a few repositories for different purposes (all in the UTDNebula organization):

 - [planner](https://github.com/UTDNebula/planner) - Source code for the Nebula